prahladyeri/tuxdrive/README.md

 	help (or ?): Shows this help facility. dir (or ls): Lists all files and folders on drive.
-	!dir (or !ls): Lists all files and folders in current directory. put <item>: Pulls the named file/folder from drive to current working directory. get <item>: Pulls the named file/folder from current working directory to drive. rm <item>: Delete the named file/folder on remote path.
+	!dir (or !ls): Lists all files and folders in current directory. get (or pull) <item>: Pulls the named file/folder from drive to current working directory. put (or push) <item>: Pushes the named file/folder from current working directory to drive. rm <item>: Delete the named file/folder on remote path.
 	pwd: Print working directory (remote/drive)
 	cd: Change working directory (remote/drive)